SEO Isn't Dead, It Moved: A Modern Playbook for Organic Visibility

 Is SEO dead?

-No. The mechanical link between ranking and traffic broke, and the manipulation tactics that gamed it are dying, but the underlying value of being present when a buyer decides simply moved.
-It relocated into AI answers, AI assistants, and brand demand, so organic visibility matters as much as ever, just across more surfaces than Google's blue links.
+No. Ranking no longer converts into traffic the way it once did, and the manipulation tactics that gamed that link are losing their payoff.
+The value underneath, being present when a buyer decides, has simply relocated into AI answers, AI assistants, and brand demand.
+Organic visibility matters as much as ever.
+It just spans more surfaces than Google's blue links.

 What part of SEO actually died?